Collaborative Law Resources for Professionals

 • Selected Collaborative Divorce Groups Web Sites

-• International Academy of Collaborative Professionals – Umbrella organization for collaborative practitioners and practice groups in the fields of law, mental health coaching, and divorce-related financial services.
-All CLII Fellows are also Fellows of the IACP.
+• International Academy of Collaborative Professionals (IACP) – Umbrella organization for collaborative practitioners and practice groups in the fields of law, mental health coaching, and divorce-related financial services.
+All CLII Fellows are also members of the IACP.

 General Divorce/Marriage Sites